mbruges/zola/content/learn/textbook/piano.md

 So now it is vain for the singer to burst into clamour
 With the great black piano appassionato.
 The glamour
 Of childish days is upon me, my manhood is cast
 Down in the flood of remembrance, I weep like a child for the past.

+- DEFINITIONS:
+  - insidious: (adj) subtly harmful, deceitful
+  - mastery: (n) great skill or control
+  - clamour: (n) loud, confused noise
+  - appassionato: (adj) passionate, intense
+  - glamour: (n) alluring beauty or charm